 - Two of the four tennis courts are indoor and air-conditioned

-The hotel is located on the tree-lined Orchard Boulevard, just around the corner from the glory of Orchard Road.
+Four Seasons Hotel Singapore is located on the tree-lined Orchard Boulevard, just around the corner from the glory of Orchard Road.
 It’s only a matter of a five-minute walk outside before indoor retail heaven becomes accessible via the walkway to ION Orchard underneath Paterson Road.
 This means loads of shopping and dining are within walking distance.